 The Association's Trust Fund

 The Association's Trust Fund (called the “Old Centralians' Trust” – Registered Charity in England & Wales Number 1048552) was established as a charitable body in 1965.
-Over the intervening years since 1965, through regular donations from members, together with a number of generous legacies (most recently the bequest of his London house by Professor Peter Lindsay), a substantial capital base has been built up which is invested for income and growth.
+Over the intervening years since 1965, through regular donations from members, together with a number of generous legacies (one example is the bequest of his London house by Professor Peter Lindsay), a substantial capital base has been built up which is invested for income and growth.
 The net result is that the Trust now has an annual sum in the region of £50,000 to disburse, in addition to being able to support a prestigious annual lecture in memory of its most generous legator.

 The Trust has two essential aims, firstly to be ready to provide emergency funds to support engineering students in financial need through no fault of their own, and secondly to provide support of a more general nature to enable students - either individually or collectively – to engage in extra-curricular enterprises and activities.
 The scope of the latter includes for travel and work experience projects undertaken during the long vacation.
 A third aim is to provide some support for postgraduate students who wish to attend an important overseas conference to share details of their work, whether by podium presentation or in a poster session.